 Where is Colchester?

 Colchester is located in the county of Essex, on the River Colne about 80 kilometers from London – and it makes a great trip from the city – there’s more on great day trips from London here.

 How to Get to Colchester

 The ancient Roman town of Colchester is easily reached – it is located on the A12 and on Great Eastern Mainline for trains.
-It is also just 48 kilometres from London Stansted Airport and has good bus and train connections.
+It is also just 48 kilometers from London Stansted Airport and has good bus and train connections.

 How to Get to Colchester by Car